 For more information on your landlord’s obligations to repair, see getting repairs done if you're renting privately.

-In England and Wales, for information on the rights and obligations of private sector tenants and landlords, see our advice on renting from a private landlord.
+For information on the rights and obligations of private sector tenants and landlords, see our advice on renting from a private landlord.

 Before or at the start of your tenancy, your landlord must also give you: